Atlantic City school board removes Hossain, files lawsuit

 Board President Shay Steele was not immediately available for comment Wednesday morning.

-Riley said that she waited until this week to address the board removing Hossain first allowing him to resign, then due to several meetings which were canceled or ended due to a lack of quorum.
+Riley said that she waited until this week to address the board removing Hossain first allowing him to resign, then because several meetings were canceled or ended due to a lack of quorum.

 “I sent a letter on Dec.
 31, 2020 giving Farook Hossain the opportunity to resign, quite frankly, without embarrassment,” Riley said.

-She said received a response from Hossain's previous attorney Steven Scheffler four days later asking for more time to consult with counsel.
+She said received a response from Hossain's previous attorney Steven Scheffler four days later asking for more time for him to consult with counsel.

 On Feb.
 16, the school board met for its regular meeting, which included discussion on Hossain, but that ended after several members left during executive session.